Deep Inelastic Processes and the Equations of Motion: Hadronic Tensor

+c) higher correlators, such that the active quarks exchange gluons with quark-antiquark pairs or gluon pairs or triplets belonging to spectator partons.

-Unless we integrate over some final transverse momentum [of the lepton pair in the case of DY, of a final hadron in SIDIS or $e^+e^-$ annihilation], the phase space of the final gluons emitted undergoes a restriction\cite{ddt}, expressed by a doubly logarithmic form factor; this is more and more sizable at increasing energy, resulting in the well-known Sudakov-like damping\cite{cs1,bo}.
-Lastly, the complicated perturbative QCD corrections to the parton distribution functions may be calculated according to the algorithm suggested in refs. \cite{cs1,cs2}.
+The first two effects may be calculated according to the algorithm suggested by Collins and Soper (1981, 1982).
+As to the contributions c), they can be included in the basic term of expansion (\ref{tn}), since they have the same (T-even or T-odd) behavior.
+Lastly we recall that, unless we integrate over some final transverse momentum [of the lepton pair in the case of DY, of a final hadron in SIDIS or $e^+e^-$ annihilation], the phase space of the final gluons emitted undergoes a restriction (Dokshitzer {\it et al.}, 1980), expressed by a doubly logarithmic form factor; this is more and more sizable at increasing energy, resulting in the well-known Sudakov-like damping (Collins and Soper, 1981; Boer, 1999).